bharathkumar-24/EDA-Projects/README.md

 - **Sales Trend Analysis**

-  Time series analysis of sales data to identify trends, seasonality, and key insights.
+  Analysis of sales data to identify trends, seasonality, and key insights.

 - **Titanic Survival Prediction**

    EDA of Titanic dataset to explore features influencing passenger survival using visual and statistical analysis.

+- **Customers Retention Analysis**

+   .

 ---